 Drip Tape Irrigation Kit Includes:

 1 – 1640 ft.
-Drip Tape Roll – Our Drip Tape has an 8 mil thickness that lasts for two growing cycles (spring and fall) or one year.
+Drip Tape Roll – 8 mil thickness that lasts for two growing cycles (spring and fall) or one year.
 Emitters every 12″.

 1 – 100 ft.
 Mainline Tubing Roll – Our 5/8″ Mainline Tubing runs along the border of your garden and feeds water into individual Drip Tape lines.